 In 1928–9 a large ground-floor extension was built at the side of the school, comprising two classrooms, a cloakroom, staff room and stock room.
 It was intended that, funds permitting, a first-floor hall would be added later on, but this was not done.

-Its site now occupied by Cubitt Town School, the first Glengall School opened in 1876 on vacant land purchased from the Charteris estate.
+Its site now occupied by Cubitt Town School, Glengall Road School opened in 1876 on vacant land purchased from the Charteris estate.
 Two years later it was realized that the school was too small and an extension was built offering places for close to 200 more pupils.
 And then, three years later, the school was extended yet again, adding 795 places.

 A remarkable example of bad forecasting, one would say, but was anything learned from it?
 Survey of London: